emusime/hello-world/README.md

 👀 I’m interested in coding

-🌱 I’m currently learning Software Engineering
+🌱 I’m currently learning Comp Sci.

 💞️ I’m looking to collaborate on projects and solutions